laurvi/copepods-true-colors/README.md

 - Suppl.
 Data SII.
 List of the detailed quantifications of carotenoids forms in copepods found in 38 articles from the literature
 - Suppl.
 Data SIII.
 Abiotic and biotic variables effects on copepod astaxanthin concentrations from the literature
 - Suppl.
 Data SIV.
 List of the effects of carotenoid pigmentation on fitness-related variables in copepods

+Code:
+.html and .Rmd for statistical analyses and figures